Spanxx/Webserv/Webserv_notes/01 - Chris/TCP_IP Sockets.md

 - address family what we used to set up the socket (AF_INET) **sin_port**
 - port number (transport address)
-- we can assign it or the O/S
+- we can assign it or leave the O/S assigning it
 	- client (usually let the O/S pick any available port number by specifying port 0)
 	- server (generally pick a specific port number --> clients need to know for connecting) **sin_addr**